 The ophthalmology residency training program at Cook County Health is fully accredited by the Accreditation Council on Graduate Medical Education (ACGME), and approved by the American Board of Ophthalmology.

-The goal of the residency is to develop skilled practicing comprehensive ophthalmologists and subspecialists by providing extensive clinical and surgical experience over a 3-year period.
+The goal of the residency is to develop skilled practicing comprehensive ophthalmologists and subspecialists by providing extensive clinical and surgical experience over a four-year period.

-The program accepts 4 residents per year and participates in the central application service (CAS) of the San Francisco Matching Program.
-Admission is contingent upon the successful completion of an ACGME accredited or Canadian approved internship.
+The program accepts four residents per year and participates in the central application service (CAS) of the San Francisco Matching Program.
+Admission is contingent upon the successful completion of an ACGME accredited or Canadian-approved internship.

 All major subspecialties in ophthalmology are represented in the division with respect to clinical experience and faculty involvement.
 These include the following:

-The second-year resident (PGY-III) schedule is divided into four blocks.
+The third-year resident schedule is divided into four blocks.
 During the three months of the consult rotation, the resident is responsible for treating both outpatient and inpatient consults.
 The consult resident also gains exposure to pediatric ophthalmology and retinopathy of prematurity screening during this rotation block.
 The retina rotation comprises a second block, where residents are exposed to extensive retinal pathology.
 This block provides residents with an opportunity to gain proficiency in intravitreal injections and retinal laser procedures.
-A third block consists of three months at Oak Forest Hospital (OFH), a County affiliate, which is staffed by Stroger Hospital Ophthalmology faculty.
-During this rotation, a second-year resident is introduced to major intra-operative procedures, including cataract surgery.
-The resident performs 20 to 30 cataract surgeries as primary surgeon during the Oak Forest rotation.
+A third block consists of three months at the Blue Island Health Center Eye Clinic, which is staffed by Stroger Hospital Ophthalmology faculty.
+During this rotation, a second-year resident is introduced to major intraoperative procedures, including cataract surgery.
+The resident performs 20 to 30 cataract surgeries as the primary surgeon during the Blue Island rotation.
 A fourth block is spent as chief of the comprehensive Eye Clinic.
-There is one morning per week devoted to ophthalmic pathology under the guidance of our ocular pathologist.
-With Dr. Bamba, second year residents gross in ophthalmic specimens and review previous slides at the microscope.
+There is one morning per week devoted to ophthalmic pathology under the guidance of our ocular pathologist, Dr. Bamba where residents gross in ophthalmic specimens and review previous slides at the microscope.